mikeAdamss/tidychef/README.md

 Work in progress pet/passion project.
-A ground up rewrite of the functionality of: https://github.com/sensiblecodeio/databaker.
+A ground up rewrite of the functionality of (excellent but getting a bit old): https://github.com/sensiblecodeio/databaker.
+Full credit and acknowlagments will be given.

-Started as an intellectual exercise, but now aiming for:
+Aiming for:

 - A more object orientated extensible design with exhaustive test coverage.
 - Stand alone app rather than wrapper to avoid the depreciated dependency issues plaguing databaker at the moment.